hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add a check to the environment file to make sure that the county information is entered correctly before starting the webdriver
 - [ ] If continuing to use the 'extrapolate_document_value' function with name_search, function & it's spin-offs should be renamed accordingly (criteria, value, etc.)
 - [ ] Demo prompts should have a "go back" option
-- [ ] There is a function in export_settings to create the full_disclaimer---ideally there should be no functions in settings files
 - [ ] Change "Document Found" so that it lists either "recorded" or "recorded & downloaded" instead of located
 - [ ] Look into github vulnerability link that's broken
 - [ ] Convert notes from demo into a proper README